Nancypatel1103/ComplianceClient/ACCESS-POINT/access_point.md

+---
+sidebar_position: 1
+---

 # Access Point
 ## What is an Access Point
 An Access Point (AP) is a networking hardware device that allows a Wi-Fi-enabled device to connect to a wired network.
 It acts as a bridge between wireless clients and a wired local area network (LAN), facilitating communication between devices within the network.
 ## Why do we need an Access Point
+An access point is essential for creating a wireless network, providing connectivity for devices such as laptops, smartphones, and other Wi-Fi-enabled devices.
+They enable seamless access to wired networks, which allows users to connect and communicate without the need for physical cables.

 ## How to create an Access Point
 ```
 Before creating a new access, the MAC address is to be created using the access point, the MAC address is deleted and checked.